Playa Del Carmen’s Quinta Avenida

 Quinta Avenida from Juarez Avenue to 12th Street

 From Juarez to 10th Street there is not much of interest except a few shops.
 In general this is the cheaper and older end of Quinta Avenida.
-One store to check out is the Sol Jaguar gift store where you can find quality crafts that have been made in locations around Mexico.
-These items make for great decorative items in your house.

 When you come to the intersection of 12th Street you will see the new Calle Corazon shopping mall.
 This is mostly newer stores with American brands.
 You can find H&M here and stores like Sephora, Hollister and Bath & Body Works.
 For some tourists this might seem boring, for others (especially from other parts of Mexico) this can be exciting to shop here.